Industry slams poor planning for Tobacco Bill public hearings

-The South Africa Transformation Alliance condemns the poor planning that has become a hallmark of public hearings into the Tobacco Control Bill over the past few weeks.
+South Africa Tobacco Transformation Alliance condemns the poor planning that has become a hallmark of public hearings on the Tobacco Control Bill over the past few weeks.

-At yesterday’s hearings, in the Tshwane city centre, poor planning resulted in dozens of people being denied the opportunity to express their rejection of the Bill and police had to be called in to control access to the venue.
+At Sunday’s hearings, in the Tshwane city centre, poor planning resulted in dozens of people being denied the opportunity to express their rejection of the bill and police had to be called in to control access to the venue.

-This is not what public hearings are supposed to be like.
-Members of the public are entitled to express their views, and to express them verbally in public hearings such as the one held today.
+The alliance criticised Sunday’s hearing saying members of the public were entitled to express their views, and to express them verbally in public hearings such as the one held on Sunday.

 “Unfortunately, there has been a pattern of poor planning with these public hearings.
 Venue details have been released at extremely short notice, no translations have been provided of the proposed legislation, and Parliament has fallen far short of the requirements when it comes to publishing public notices informing people of the hearings,” it said in a statement.